libdns/route53/README.md

 ## Note on propagation-related fields

-When you update records in AWS Route53, changes first propagate internally across AWS’s DNS servers before becoming visible to the public.
-This internal step usually finishes within seconds, but may take more in rare cases, and can be waited on when `WaitForPropagation` is enabled. *It is different from normal DNS propagation, which depends on TTL and external caching.*
+When you update records in AWS Route53, changes first propagate internally across AWS's DNS servers before becoming visible to the public.
+This internal step usually finishes within seconds, but may take more in rare cases, and can be waited on when `WaitForRoute53Sync` is enabled. *It is different from normal DNS propagation, which depends on TTL and external caching.*

 See [Change Propagation to Route 53 DNS Servers](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html#API_ChangeResourceRecordSets_RequestSyntax:~:text=Change%20Propagation%20to%20Route%2053%20DNS%20Servers).